pittcsc/pittcswiki/src/guides/career/product-management.md

 - Prioritize and rally features
 - Find problems to solve and prioritize them

+## Sidebar

-I'd advise you to do your own research on Product Management as a career before choosing it, especially for reasons besides the fact that it's a tech job that doesn't involve constant coding.
-As a warning, Product Management is an incredibly hard role to break into as a new grad and you shouldn't count on it - most PMs transition later in their careers and start in a different role.
+I'd advise you to do your own research on Product Management as a career before choosing it, especially for reasons besides the fact that it's a tech job that doesn't involve constant coding (this attracts a lot of folks looking for the past of least resistance, which this job is not).
+You'll face adversity in this role that will make you miserable if you don't at least somewhat align with the role's definition.

+You should also know, Product Management is an incredibly hard role to break into as a new grad and you shouldn't count on it - most PMs transition later in their careers and start in a different role.
+That doesn't mean you shouldn't try to break into it as a student (you absolutely should if you're interested), but don't be discouraged if you don't land it early on.
+Careers are long, and we're all going to make it.

 ## The Important Basics